-The Corgi Assistance Fund (CAF) is a last-resort source of funding to provide resources to help a Corgi with a serious illness or injury, or to help a Corgi with a serious behavioral issue, so that decisions to prematurely euthanize the Corgi or surrender the Corgi to a shelter do not have to be considered.
+The Corgi Assistance Fund (CAF) is a last-resort source of funding to provide reimbursement resources to help a Corgi with a serious illness or injury, or to help a Corgi with a serious behavioral issue, so that decisions to prematurely euthanize the Corgi or surrender the Corgi to a shelter do not have to be considered.
 Keeping Corgis with their families is a goal of the Corgi Assistance Fund.

-The CAF has been set up to receive and distribute monies raised through registration fees and donations at the annual Corgi Walk in the Pearl.
+The CAF is an Oregon Nonprofit Corporation and is registered with the Oregon Department of Justice.
 Until the Fund is designated as a 501(c)(3) organization (application to be submitted), donations are not tax-deductible.

 The CAF is available to full-breed and mixed-breed Cardigan and Pembroke Corgis, including rescue Corgis that are in permanent “forever” homes.
 A photograph of the Corgi must be submitted with the Application to verify eligibility.

+Corgis currently being fostered.
 Corgis in pet hospice (palliative care) and suffering from a terminal illness with less than six months to live.

 The Corgi owner must be of legal age (18 years old or older).

 The CAF has restrictions on what expenses are covered.
 This enables the CAF to stay within its available resources.
 In consultation with veterinarians, veterinary specialists, and certified behavioral trainers, only specific medical/therapeutic and specific behavioral training expenses are covered.
-Reimbursement is available only for conditions identified as Covered in the two categories: medical/therapeutic treatment and behavioral training.
+Reimbursement is available only for conditions identified as covered in the two categories: medical/therapeutic treatment and behavioral training.

 Training to correct the following behavior issues: